rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-11-03-aspnetcore-rust-nng.md

 Run `cargo build`.

-For immediate satisfaction I copied the generated `target/debug/librust_input.dylib` to my .net output folder, but I'll need to look into [loading it as a native assembly]({% post_url /2018/2018-09-09-native-assembly %}).
+For immediate satisfaction, we can copy the generated `target/debug/librust_input.dylib` to our .NET output folder, but we'll need to look into [loading it as a native assembly]({% post_url /2018/2018-09-09-native-assembly %}).

 In C# we'll create [a background service]({% post_url /2018/2018-10-21-aspnetcore-uservice-nng %}):
 ```csharp